Munich Relocation Guide — Cost of Living & Visa (2026)

 - ›Safety: Homicide rate 0.9 per 100k (Numbeo safety index: 79/100) — statistically safer than most places you've already lived.

-- ›German + English: English proficiency: very high — most locals speak English well enough to argue with you in it.
+- ›German + English: English proficiency: very high — most locals speak English comfortably — daily life works fine without the local language.

 - ›Climate: Summers peak around 22°C, winters dip to -3°C.